MusabDev/todo-list-with-multi-user/README.md

 # todo-list-with-multi-user
-This is a Todo list with multi user by Pure Coding
+This is a Todo list with multi user by Pure Coding.
+This is underdevelopment.